Why Your Body Locks Up by Thursday

 Dehydration Makes Everything Worse

-Here's something I've seen in every shop I've worked in: techs don't drink enough water.
+Here's what's true in almost every shop in this trade: most techs don't drink enough water.
 Coffee in the morning, maybe an energy drink at lunch, and that's it until they get home.
 Meanwhile, the shop is hot, the work is physical, and they're sweating through their shirts.

-Research consistently shows that even mild dehydration — as little as two percent of body weight — reduces muscular endurance, increases perceived effort, and impairs cognitive function.
+Even modest dehydration can reduce muscular endurance, increase perceived effort, and impair cognitive function.
 Dehydrated muscles cramp more, recover slower, and are more prone to strain injuries.
 When you're already running on depleted glycogen by mid-week, dehydration compounds every problem.

 Sleep Debt and Inflammation

-Matthew Walker's research on sleep — published through UC Berkeley and widely cited in sleep science — demonstrates that sleep deprivation triggers systemic inflammation.
+Sleep deprivation triggers systemic inflammation — this is well established.
 When you consistently get less than seven hours, your body produces more pro-inflammatory markers.
 Joints ache more.
 Muscles recover slower.
 Pain sensitivity increases.

-Most techs I know are getting six hours on a good night.
+Most techs in this trade are getting six hours on a good night.
 Many are getting less.
 By Thursday, you're carrying four days of accumulated sleep debt.
 Your body's inflammatory response is elevated, your tissue repair is compromised, and everything hurts more than it should.

 How to Fight Back